Alobar/android-gradle/README.md

         android:label="@string/account_authenticator_label"
         android:smallIcon="@drawable/ic_launcher" />

-Do not duplicate these files into different build variant source directories; it's much simpler maintaining a single version in the main source directory, and now you can.
+Again, note the `${applicationId}` bit.
+Before, you had to duplicate these files into different build variant source directories.
+Now it is much simpler.
+Just maintain a single version in the main source directory using a placeholder.